 3. Semi-Moist Dog Food

-You can buy most semi-moist dog food in a resealable pouch from which you can conveniently pour into your dog’s bowl.
+You can buy most semi-moist dog food in a resealable pouch from which you can conveniently pour it into your dog’s bowl.
 Certain semi-moist dog products are shaped to resemble meat products.

 Be aware that semi-moist dog food may contain artificial colors, flavors, and preservatives.
 Also, they’re generally higher in salt, added sugar, and water content.
 Additionally, semi-moist dog food tends to be more expensive than dry food.
 It may be best to reserve this type of dog food for the occasional treat.